This was going to be a very different story.

 On the straight roads of northern Indiana, what this means is you’re driving a car that’s much more comfortable going considerably faster than the speed limits allow.
 This is a car where the adaptive cruise control must be deployed to prevent you seeing triple digits in the head-up display.
 It’s so powerful, so smooth, so quiet, and so badass, you can’t help but drive it fast.
 Now, if you’re not worried about speeding tickets or the prospect of spending time in the Graybar hotel, put your foot in it and enjoy.
 This car will travel as fast as you’d like as far as you’d like with more comfort than you can ever imagine.

 Inside you’ll find everything that makes a Rolls-Royce a Rolls-Royce: uncompromised quality, elegant simplicity, meticulous craftsmanship, and just a little bit of subversion.
 Yes, this car is both elegant and just slightly naughty, inside and out.
 The leather is laser cut and hand sewn so the fit is perfect.
 The seats offer the right amount of comfort and support with a massaging function that makes long trips a joy instead of a journey.
 The dash features a deep veneered fabric with metallic highlights woven into the pattern.
 The chrome is blacked out and just a little mysterious.
 The simplified iDrive system adapted from their parent BMW is as intuitive as any infotainment system I’ve used in the past 12 months and the bespoke audio system cranks out the tunes with incredible clarity and definition.
-This is one Rolls-Royce where Rock & Roll replaces Classical and The Clash is more appropriate than Chopin.
+In this Rolls-Royce Rock & Roll replaces Classical and The Clash is more appropriate than Chopin.

 This car has something no recent Rolls does.
 Personality.
 Well, that’s not exactly fair.
 Ghost, Phantom, Wraith and Dawn have a reserved, British, stiff upper lip attitude that exudes superiority and with an air of pretension.
 Wraith Black Badge is edgier, darker, a bit roguish.
 It’s a cross between Rhett Butler and James Bond: sophisticated but dangerous.